PyPSA/linopy/paper/paper.md

 # Related Research

 Linopy is used by several research projects and groups, mostly related to energy system modelling.
-Our modelling group plans to add Linopy in the newer version of our own energy system modelling tool [PyPSA package](https://github.com/PyPSA/pypsa) [@brownPyPSAPythonPower2018] used in the [PyPSA-Eur workflow](https://github.com/PyPSA/pypsa-eur) [@horschPyPSAEurOpenOptimisation2018] and the sector-coupled extension [PyPSA-Eur-sec](https://github.com/PyPSA/pypsa-eur-sec) [@brownPyPSAPythonPower2018].
+Our modelling group plans to add Linopy in the newer version of our own energy system modelling tool [PyPSA package](https://github.com/PyPSA/pypsa) [@brownPyPSAPythonPower2018] used by [various institutions](https://pypsa.readthedocs.io/en/latest/users.html) and building the core of the [PyPSA-Eur workflow](https://github.com/PyPSA/pypsa-eur) [@horschPyPSAEurOpenOptimisation2018] and the sector-coupled extension [PyPSA-Eur-sec](https://github.com/PyPSA/pypsa-eur-sec) [@brownPyPSAPythonPower2018].
 The Fraunhofer Institute for Energy Economics and Energy System Technology is using Linopy in order to create an interface to GPU-based solvers.
-The German Aerospace Center uses Linopy for calculating probabilistic optimization problems.
+The German Aerospace Center uses Linopy for calculating stochastic optimization problems.

 # Availability